Free Tool:

 How much do they spend each week?

 Here’s where your kids need to fess up about how much they spend each week.
-Input spending on various categories from cell phone to shopping to hobbies to food.
+Have them input spending on various categories like cell phone, shopping, hobbies, and food.

 Kids using piggybank